mtlynch/mtlynch.io/_retrospectives/2019-04-03-isitketo-month-7.md

 * **Result**: Got zero new links except for random spam domains  (<font color="red">100% below target</font>)
 * **Grade**: F

 I made a longshot bet that other keto sites would link to me if I created interesting visualizations about keto recipes.
 Sadly, it didn't pan out.
-Most sites didn't respond and the ones that did felt that the visualizations weren't interesting to their readers.
+Most sites didn't respond to my inquiries, and the ones that did felt that their readers wouldn't be interested.

 **Add 10 new pages for different foods**

 * **Result**: Added 12 new food pages (<font color="green">20% above target</font>)
 * **Grade**: A

 In January and February, I set more aggressive goals for publishing new food articles (75 and 30, respectively).
-March's target was deliberately more conservative so that I could focus on strategies for increasing incoming links.
+March's target was deliberately conservative so that I could focus on strategies for increasing incoming links.
 This was a nice, easy goal, so I beat the target by a small amount.

 # Stats and Metrics